darshitadhiya/Netflix-Main-Page-/README.md

-# Netflix-Landing-Page
+# Netflix-Main-page
-A clone of netflix landing page using HTML , CSS for practice
+A clone of netflix main landing page made using CSS and HTML